 • neoplasms in the intestines of a benign nature (removal of polyps);

-• oncopathology in the large intestine (biopsy for histological examination);
+• oncopathology in the large intestine (biopsy specimen collection for histological examination);

 • Crohn's disease (granulomatous inflammatory disease);